 Domain names are unique.
 That’s great because when you look one up, you’ll get the right info.

 I have a habit of copying and pasting everything.
 I probably copy and paste over 150 things a day.
 I use it all the time because it helps ensure that I don’t mess up.
-So for this first step, bring up your website in your web browser and copy the domain name from the address bar.
+So for this first step, bring up your website in your web browser and copy the domain name from the address bar to make sure you get it right (versus typing it in).

 What you want is the domain name without the “www” part.
 When you add the “www” part to it, that’s actually (technically) a sub-domain.
 So, for example – the domain name for this website is: